 Check out the most essential soft skills of a freelancer.

 - What Kinds Of Websites Do You Create

 The type of websites you build may have an impact on your pricing.
-For example, a personal webpage requires significantly less effort than a commercial website, such as an enterprise-level eCommerce platform or realtor website design.
+For example, a personal webpage requires significantly less effort than a commercial website, such as an enterprise-level eCommerce platform like Wix or Shopify or realtor website design.

 Naturally, you should consider your skills and the type of work you can provide for a client.
 Your charging capacity will be limited if you’re just getting started and can put together the bare requirements.

 The topic you specialize in is similar to the type of websites you build.
 Some sectors have budget-conscious customers.
 Clients in the personal finance specialty are likely to be focused on saving money and finding the best offers, which can be challenging.

 It may be wise to begin in smaller niches with less competition, and you can easily stand out, which could also help you find work through word-of-mouth marketing.
 However, if the pay rates are low, you might consider moving on once you’ve gained some valuable expertise.

 In web design costs, the scope of a project is critical.
 You can charge substantially more if you’re creating a new website from scratch than merely updating an existing one.